jaantollander/masters-thesis/content/10_introduction.md

 They provide solutions for the problematic practices drawn from practical experience in operating systems at the *Texas Advanced Computing Center (TACC)*.

 Previous work in monitoring and analyzing file system statistics exists.
-The authors of [@paul2020_1] collected and analyzed usage statistics of file system usage from two clusters in *Lawrence Livermore National Laboratory (LLNL)* to obtain insight for improving storage design.
+The authors of [@understanding-io-behaviour] collected and analyzed usage statistics of file system usage from two clusters in *Lawrence Livermore National Laboratory (LLNL)* to obtain insight for improving storage design.
 Their methods included analyzing general I/O share and read versus write patterns of a large number of jobs over a one-year duration.

-Regarding developing and improving the performance of parallel file systems, the authors of [@paul2020_2] ...
+Regarding developing and improving the performance of parallel file systems, the authors of [@efficient-metadata-indexing] ...

 In practice, we monitor the file system usage on the *Puhti* cluster at *CSC*, whose configuration we cover in Section \ref{puhti-cluster-at-csc}.
 Currently, there's only system-level load monitoring from processor usage and job information from the workload manager without any metrics from the file system usage.